Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: The Proposed MPC Scheme

 An ideal IA scheme should always map the legitimate user to $R_1$, and illegitimate users to $R_4$.
-However, as mentioned before, when the legitimate user's behavior deviates, it becomes harder to differentiate it from illegitimate users' behaviors, which is why we need more intermediate levels for such differentiation to avoid locking the legitimate user out immediately.
-When behavior deviation happens, the legitimate user may be mapped to lower levels and not able to access high-privilege apps.
-To resume her full access privilege, the user can choose to proactively pass a second-factor authentication, or passively wait for the system to adjust her privilege in the next authentication cycle as more data becomes available.
+However, as mentioned before, when the legitimate user's behavior deviates, it becomes harder to differentiate it from illegitimate users' behaviors, which is why we need more intermediate levels for such differentiation to reduce the chance of locking the legitimate user.
+In addition, the intermediate levels also serve as a buffer to prevent the illegitimate user from gaining access to high privacy apps.
+When behavior deviation happens, instead of locking the device, the legitimate user will be mapped to lower levels and not able to access high-privilege apps.
+To resume her full access privilege, the user can choose to proactively pass a second-factor authentication, or let the system to adjust her privilege in the next authentication cycle as more data becomes available to make an accurate decision.
 The two methods are captured in the privilege movement and domain expansion steps.
 Two-factor authentication has gained increasing popularity and deployment since it enhances security.
-We use it in our IA scheme with a twist, i.e., instead of having to pass the two factors at the same time, the user will be mapped back to $R_1$ if she passes the second factor authentication.
+We use it in our IA scheme with a twist, i.e., instead of having to pass the two factors at the same time, the user will be mapped back to $R_1$ if she passes the second-factor authentication.
 The reason for such design is that since IA systems are still in their infancy, understanding their performance limitations is the most important first step before we can mature their design.
 The second factor serves as a feedback mechanism in MPC to help separate behavior deviation from illegitimate behaviors, and fundamentally improve the system's false accept and false reject rates.
-Despite that we use password input as the second factor in this paper, any authentication scheme other than behavior-based IA can be used.
-Note that password input happens only when there is authentication failure in our system, much less frequently than using password as the main authentication scheme.
+Despite that we use PIN (different from the password used to unlock the device) input as the second factor in this paper, any authentication scheme other than behavior-based IA can be used.
+Note that PIN input happens only when there is authentication failure in our system, much less frequently than using a password as the main authentication scheme.
 After gaining enough insight, we will be able to enhance our IA scheme without the second factor in the future.